auto94/HyperX-Cloud-2-Battery-Monitor/README.md

 **Q: The app won't automatically start at boot.**

-A: Try running the exe as Administrator.
+A: Try running the exe as Administrator and make sure the exe is located at the same location as it was when you enabled auto start in the options.

 **Q: Why did you choose this language/framework?**